-How Does An RV Inverter Work In A Camper?
+How Does an RV Inverter Work in an RV?

 Ok, it’s time to get in touch with your inner geek – we give you fair warning.
 If you’d prefer to skip this slightly techie section, jump ahead to determine what size inverter you need.

 DC power travels in one direction, seemingly a straight line.

 AC power oscillates, changing direction between positive and negative voltages.

 An RV inverter’s inner workings consist of a series of switches, diodes, or transformers.

 As the DC current enters the inverter, these diodes open and close in rapid-fire, either 50 or 60 times a second, depending on what frequency the supply provides.